karatelabs/karate-addons/karate-grpc/README.md

 Typically you name the returned variable from `karate.consume()` as session.
 Now you can set properties before calling [`session.start()`](#sessionstart) or [`session.send()`](#sessionsend).

 Note how all the connection and service / method parameters can be set on the session before starting to send and receive messages.

+## Variables

+Note that [variables](https://github.com/karatelabs/karate#native-data-types) defined using `def` or in [`karate-config.js`](https://github.com/karatelabs/karate#karate-configjs) will work just like you expect in Karate.
+The syntax leans more towards "pure JS" than Karate's HTTP keywords.

+> This means that within JSON, variables will work directly without needing to use the `'#(variableName)'` syntax for [embedded expressions](https://github.com/karatelabs/karate#embedded-expressions) that you may be used to.

 ## Config